LucDupAtGitHub/PDBP/README.md

 ## Introduction

-When writing the first of a series of blog posts it is challenging to find the right balance between providing *too many details* or *too few details*.
+When writing an introduction it is challenging to find the right balance between providing *too many details* or *too few details*.
 This introduction provides many details.
 It is perfectly fine to read it diagonally.

 Before starting, let's present a bit of history.